vikassuren/Ecommerce/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
-My name is **Vikas Suren**, I have tryed my best to create this page
+My name is **Vikas Suren**, I have tried my best to create this website

 # Prerequisite